Pest Control: Mice

 Why choose us to treat your mouse problem?

-We have over seventeen years of experience treating mouse infestations in all sorts of situations, so we are well equipped for any situation and will bring your mice under control with the most effective methods and with the least impact on the environment.
+We have over 20 years of experience treating mouse infestations in all sorts of situations, so we are well equipped for any situation and will bring your mice under control with the most effective methods and with the least impact on the environment.
 The control of mice in your property will be carried out for you with complete professionalism, giving you peace of mind that any pets or children will be safe.

 It is important with rodent problems to try and tackle the source.
 Finding the way they get in is not easy.
 We like to think and work a little differently to other firms and sometimes, a proper inspection, good advice and some free thinking may help you get rid of mice permanently.
 For some properties, their age, construction and location make them under constant threat from mouse invasion for which we offer pest monitoring incorporating mouse control measures.